Menu

 Cost Competitiveness

-20-25% lower OPEX than Bengaluru or Hyderabad; office rents INR 50-85/sq ft/month; India's most cost-rational Tier-1 GCC city
+20-25% lower total operating cost than Bengaluru or Hyderabad.
+Grade-A office rents range from INR 50-85 per sq ft per month.
+India's most cost-rational Tier-1 GCC city across rent, salary, and cost of living simultaneously.

 Infrastructure Hubs